helloswyg/memo/README.md

 💾 Memoize a function **the way you want**.

-⚡ Keep your JS/TS/React code running lightning fast and smooth.
+⚡ Keep your JS/TS/React code running lightning fast and smooth!

 🌍 Avoid wasting precious computation and worsen global warming.